selectinput/QuickScrawl/README.md

 ## Generative AI Disclosure

-This project was created using generative AI for code creation.
+This project was developed using generative AI for code creation.

 ## Credit & a note